← All Resources

 Figures assume single filer, standard deduction, 2026 brackets.
 Does not include state income tax, FICA (Social Security and Medicare), or the Net Investment Income Tax.
 Use the Tax Bracket Calculator to see your exact breakdown.

-Notice that even at $250,000 in taxable income, the effective rate is 22.7% — not the 35% marginal rate.
-The progressive structure ensures that the vast majority of income is taxed at rates well below the marginal bracket.
+Even at $250,000 in taxable income, the effective rate is 22.7% — not the 35% marginal rate.
+The progressive structure means the vast majority of anyone's income gets taxed at rates well below their top bracket.
+This is the single most important thing to understand about the U.S. tax system.

 How Deductions Reduce Your Tax Bill

 Deductions reduce your taxable income, not your tax bill directly.
-The tax savings from a deduction depend on your marginal rate.
+And the value of a deduction depends entirely on your marginal rate.

 Standard Deduction vs Itemizing

-Every taxpayer gets a choice: take the standard deduction (a flat amount set by the IRS) or itemize individual deductions.
-For 2026, the standard deduction is approximately $15,000 for single filers and $30,000 for married filing jointly.
+You get a choice: take the standard deduction (a flat amount from the IRS) or itemize your individual deductions.
+For 2026, the standard deduction is about $15,000 for single filers and $30,000 for married filing jointly.

-Itemizing only makes sense if your total itemized deductions exceed the standard deduction.
-Common itemized deductions include mortgage interest, state and local taxes (SALT, capped at $10,000), charitable contributions, and certain medical expenses exceeding 7.5% of adjusted gross income.
-Since the Tax Cuts and Jobs Act significantly increased the standard deduction, approximately 88% of taxpayers now take the standard deduction, according to IRS data.
+Itemizing only makes sense if your total itemized deductions beat the standard deduction.
+The main itemizable expenses: mortgage interest, state and local taxes (SALT, capped at $10,000), charitable contributions, and medical expenses exceeding 7.5% of AGI.
+Since the Tax Cuts and Jobs Act bumped up the standard deduction, roughly 88% of filers take the standard deduction now (IRS data).
+Unless you have a big mortgage or live in a high-tax state, itemizing probably doesn't help you.

 Tax-Advantaged Accounts: The Biggest Legal Tax Reduction